-The best emotional perspective looks decades ahead, and takes advantage of the calmest moments to make the biggest decisions.
-That's how we try to work with our clients.
+The best emotional perspective looks decades ahead, and that's how we try to work with our clients.

 - Margin of Safety Sharpens Investment Focus